 The play-or-pay provision was originally supposed to

 become effective January 1, 2014, but the Obama administration subsequently

 delayed implementation until 2015.
 Applicable large employers with

 100 or more employees had to contend with penalties under the play-or-pay provision as of 2015.
-However,

 the provision until 2016.